Patching Approximately Safe Value Functions Leveraging Local Hamilton-Jacobi Reachability Analysis: Introduction

-\textbf{Organization:} We proceed with a brief overview of (control) barrier functions and learning almost-barrier functions in Section~\ref{sec:prelims}.
-Next, we present \algname, an algorithm for minimally updating approximate value functions and its theoretical guarantees in Section~\ref{sec:local_updating}.
-We present case studies in simulation in Section~\ref{sec:results} and conclude with the merits of our approach and avenues of future work in Section~\ref{sec:conclusion}.
+\textbf{Organization:} We proceed with a brief overview of safe value functions, including control barrier functions and HJ reachability-based value functions in Section~\ref{sec:prelims}.
+Next, we present \algname, an algorithm for minimally updating approximately safe value functions (Section.~\ref{sec:patching_overview}) and prove the associated theoretical guarantees (Section~\ref{subsec:theory_guarantees}).
+We provide simulation experiments in Section~\ref{sec:results} and conclude with the merits of our approach and avenues of future work in Section~\ref{sec:conclusions}.